Why English: Creative Writing?

 Even if you already know what you would like to do with your Creative Writing degree after graduation, the SJC English: Creative Writing curriculum enables you to explore and experiment with several with styles of writing, including poetry, fiction, nonfiction, and drama.
 A degree in English: Creative Writing is also excellent preparation for law school.

 English: Creative Writing students often staff our two department publications - Measure, a creative arts magazine, and The Observer, our student-produced campus newspaper.
 Performance scholarships are available to those who take part in The Observer and/or Measure.
 Many English: Creative-Writing students are also hired to direct and staff the College's Writing Clinic, where they give other students one-on-one help with papers.
 English: Creative Writing students also have opportunities to enroll in writing workshops, where they can develop their writing skills in the company of other writers.
 Students are also encouraged to pursue internships.
-SJC English students have recently held internships with Jasper County Hospital, SJC’s Integrated Marketing Office, the Robinson Memorial Library, the Prairie Arts Council, the Rensselaer Public Library, Green Alternatives, Inc., and Vandon House in London.
+SJC English students have recently held internships with Franciscan Health - Rensselaer, SJC’s Integrated Marketing Office, the Robinson Memorial Library, the Prairie Arts Council, the Rensselaer Public Library, Green Alternatives, Inc., and Vandon House in London.

 TWICE THE KNOWLEDGE